-This Assessment Report for the Sociology major assesses student learning during the 2007-2008 Academic Year.
-Assessment results indicate that students performed at an excellent level for one of the three learning goals.
-Results are not available for the other two learning goals due to the small number of students enrolled in one relevant class and the loss of data due to the retirement of faculty member for the other one.
+This Assessment Report for the Sociology major assesses student learning during the 2008-2009 Academic Year.
+Assessment results indicate that students performed at an excellent level for two of the three learning goals, and at an acceptable level for the third.
 Improvement plans are discussed.